To create a Data Management Plan using one of the templates on DMPonline, please click here where you can register and login

 How do I produce a Data Management Plan?

 Click here to visit the DMPonline tool.
-Log in using your usual Aston username and password.
+Create a user account and login.
 Then follow the instructions to either produce a generic Data Management Plan or a plan which has been tailored to your funder.

 When do I start writing my data management plan?